 How do you make your business stand out in an ultra-competitive, multi-million dollar industry?
 That’s a question that travel marketers have to wrestle with every day.

-Travel is one of the world’s largest industries, contributing US$7.6 trillion to the world economy, according to Statista.
-Global tourism revenue in 2016 was US$1.26 trillion, and around 1.2 million people traveled internationally in 2016.
+Travel is one of the world’s largest industries, expected to contribute US$16 trillion to the world economy by 2034, according to Statista.

 With a lot of competition, and a large potential market, it’s essential to find effective ways to reach new customers, retain existing ones, and make your business stand out.
 One of the best ways to do that is with travel industry email marketing.

-As our email marketing statistics roundup shows, Statista says more than 90% of American adults use email.
-Email has an ROI of $38 for every dollar spent, which is better than the ROI for both direct mail and social media.
+As our email marketing statistics roundup shows, more than 90% of American adults use email.
+Email has an ROI of $42 for every dollar spent, which is better than the ROI for both direct mail and social media.

 This guide will show how marketers and travelers view travel industry email marketing.
 It’ll look at the increasing importance of mobile, and will give some email marketing tips and best practices for the travel industry.